-About Paddle Tennis
+About Platform Tennis

-Platform or “Paddle” Tennis is a rapidly growing American racquet sport enjoyed by thousands of people of all ages.
+Platform or “Paddle” is a rapidly growing American racquet sport enjoyed by thousands of people of all ages.
 It is the only racquet sport that players can enjoy outdoors in cold weather.
 This unique appeal attracts people who desire fresh air, competition, and social engagement all winter long.
 Players frequently refer to platform tennis as “paddle,” as in “Are you playing paddle tonight?”

 Learning the Game